Passing Environment Variables to Sudo Command

 You will find that the environment variable you set using

-When you run sudo, you are actually starting a new environment as the root user, so any environment variables that exist in your current shell will not be passed.
+When you run sudo, you are actually starting a new environment as the root user (or whatever user you have instructed sudo to run as), so any environment variables that exist in your current shell will not be passed.
 There are two ways to get around this.